L42i/SCKinect/doc/docs/index.md

 - Track up to 25 body joints in real-time
 - Map any joint's X/Y position to sound parameters
-- Choose from different processing pipelines (CUDA/CUDAKDE recommended for performance)
+- Choose from different processing pipelines for libfreenect2 (CPU, OpenGL, CUDA, and CUDAKDE)
 - Multiple configuration options for tracking quality and performance
 - Simple SuperCollider interface for easy integration with your sound design